polijrorg/nextjs-template-ts/.github/README.md

 - Husky
 - Eslint
 - Prettier
+- Jest
+- React-Testing Library

 ## 🧿 How to use
-Clone this repository and run :
+Use this repository as template for your project and run:

 `yarn install`
 or